 - Reduce response time and total time to resolution.

 - Anticipate and better serve consumer needs to boost brand loyalty.

 Looking at the end-to-end customer experience through the lens of data, not assumptions, is your fastest path to improving your customer experience strategy.
 Just ask CX leaders like Ritz-Carlton, Singapore Airlines, and Uber.

-Sales teams in SaaS, retail and other industries use behavioral analytics to improve customer acquisition and boost revenue.
-Time is a sales rep’s most valuable resource, and continuous intelligence tools can help teams identify, rank, and segment prospects based on their likelihood to convert to paying customers.
+Sales teams in SaaS, retail, and other industries use behavioral analytics to improve customer acquisition and boost revenue.
+Time is a sales rep’s most valuable resource, and customer intelligence tools can help teams identify, rank, and segment prospects based on their likelihood to convert to paying customers.
 With this information, sales reps know exactly where to prioritize their outreach and score the greatest revenue potential.

 Sales teams also use behavioral tracking to target customers at key points in the customer lifecycle.
 For example, airlines and OTAs (online travel agents) may observe that customers tend to buy plane tickets in the spring and summer.

 With this knowledge, sales teams can time offers and know exactly when to ramp up communications with customers, maximizing the ROI of their efforts.
 Companies like EasyJet, Travelocity, and Kayak can use lifecycle emails to:

 - Retarget: Follow-up after a search that didn’t result in a purchase by offering a discount or similar items

 - Upsell: Reach out after a ticket purchase to encourage seat upgrades and related purchases like hotel rooms and car rentals.

 Digital experience analytics focus on the metrics surrounding how visitors interact with individual elements of your website or app.
 Beyond simply measuring entrances to your web pages, digital experience analytics is designed for behavioral deep dives.
 Understanding how users interact with every button, tab, and image, will inform your overall goals.